Brono25/cacoepy/README.md

 th  er  m  aa  m  ah  t  er
 uw  ao  m  eh  d  -   -  er
 ```
 Where it only aligns based on exact matches.
+See how phoneme similarity is calculated [here](docs/similarity_matrix.md).

 ### align_prediction_to_annotation_and_target
 Given three sets of phoneme sequences: